motech/motech/docs/source/get_started/model_data/model_data.rst

 ##############################################

 MEDE, MDS Enhanced Developer Defined Entities, are the DDE_ that were enhanced by users with additional fields at runtime.
-In practice they are not different from DDEs in way.
-The only difference lies in the additional fields.
+In practice they are not much different from DDEs.
+The only difference lies in the additional fields added at runtime.
 These fields are not part of the class at compile time, so access to these fields has to be done using reflections.
-They can also be set through the MDS data browser, so this a way for nontechnical users to attach their own values to the model.
+They can also be set through the MDS data browser, so this is a way for nontechnical users to attach their own schema to the model.

 Extending DDEs through the UI